Want to skip reading? Scroll to the bottom to see the photos and links.

 - Everything needs to have a home within your home.
 If you don’t have a place for something to belong, then it will always be out of place and, thus, messy.

 - Purge once and for all.
 Don’t slowly get rid of things.
 You’ll never finish if you do that.
 Do a major overhaul and purge of all things that are not serving you.
-Only then will I be able to truly keep a clean house.
+But do so responsibly!
+Don’t just put everything in the trash and call it a day.
+Repurpose items, find people who actually have a use for them and sell/give them away, and lastly, donate to a thrift store.
+If the items are beyond being used, recycle as much as I can.

 Counting My Clothes